AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/13-navigating-and-reviewing-project-activity.md

 ---
 title: Understand navigating and reviewing project activity
-description: Learn how to compare projects based on users logged in, task status changes, and tasks completed in [!UICONTROL Enhanced Analytics].
+description: Learn how to compare projects based on users logged in, task status changes, and tasks completed in [!UICONTROL Enhanced analytics].
 activity: use
 feature: Reports and Dashboards
 thumbnail: 335049.png